ben-gee723/use-context-hook/README.md

 ## 0. Set-Up: `useMyContext.jsx`
 This section has already been established to create a function which:
  - the hook `useMyContext` takes an object as an argument where a name, the initital state and functions will be defined
- - the name will be use in conjunction with localStorage to persist the store (may be edited later to account for backend storage)
+ - the name will be used in conjunction with localStorage to persist the store (may be edited later to account for backend storage)
- - the initial context is initialised with `createContext`
+ - the initial context is initialised with `createContext
- - creates a named export "ParentContext" Element which provides through a `Context.Provider` the context to its children, and lastly
+ - creates a named export "ParentContext" Element which provides  the context to its children through a `Context.Provider`, and lastly
  - creates the default export "store" which is a small JSX-Component which calls on `useContext(IntitalContext)`

 Which returns the ParentContext Element and store in an Array: